Hoopoe99PL/break-tracker-v2/README.md

 Simple real time Break Tracker to maintain break queue in the workflow

 # What is the purpose?
-My Service Desk required a tool that would handle the break queue and help to maintaing a workflow.
+My Service Desk required a tool that would handle the break queue and help with maintaing a workflow.
 I have decided to create this application in order to help my team.

 # How to run?
 #### In case you are only a client please go to Step 3 and instead of 'localhost' provide an IP Address / DNS name of the server the app is running on.
 If you are not sure about the address please ask the administrator.